csae1152/CassandraForBeginners/README.md

 First we have to decide wether we will use a lambda architecture or not..

-Lambda architecture is a combination between batch- and (near) realtime processing piplines.
+Lambda architecture is a combination between batch- and realtime processing piplines.

 For batch processing Hadoop and HDFS is still my prefered solution.